What a year it has been!

 You probably didn't plan on your world to look or feel this way.
 That feeling is felt by many and we can work through this.
 I can help.

 Many people have shared with me that they are feeling a little "rusty".
-During this pandemic we have been presented with new challenges, obstacles and tough times which has resulted in some of our fitness routines and health habits to shift.
+During this pandemic, we have been presented with new challenges, obstacles and tough times which has resulted in some of our fitness routines and health habits shifting.
 Some of us are feeling a little "off" or "rusty", maybe a little stiff in our bodies and craving to get back feeling more consistent with our health and fitness goals.

 That's okay and totally normal.
 Life isn't linear and neither is the path to our goals.
 This ride of life takes breaks, detours and has obstacles and hurdles to navigate.
 But don't let those be your stop sign.

 Don't put your goals or dreams in isolation!
 Dust them off and get them and yourself moving and grooving again.

 Here are some hot pro tips to get your motivation boosted again:

 1. Write down your goals-writing them down has been shown to increase your probability of achieving them.
 After you have written them down, post them up in a few places around your home where you can see them as reminders of what you are working towards.

 2. Move your body in a way you enjoy-discover a type of exercise or workout you like!
 Start with 10 minutes and go easy on yourself physically and mentally.

 3. Tame the inner critic-the first step in working with this shame speaker is recognizing the language when you hear it in your head or when you speak.
 Awareness.
 This is a powerful tool and step in helping to keep your inner critic at bay and begin to create space for confidence.
 When you can pause and hear the negative self-talk, you then have the opportunity to neutralize it or change it.
 Awareness of the negative speak loop can help you to begin to break the loop and finally befriend your inner critic.